 Wow, where’d summer go?
-One minute you’re shaking the dust off your inner tubes and the next it’s like “Hey, where are you parking for tailgates this year?”
+One minute you’re grilling up burgers for the Fourth of July and the next Labor Day is right around the corner.
 But don’t lament the end of summer; fall brings the nicest time of the year in many parts of the country — specifically, those parts where trees go from green to all shades of red, yellow, and orange.
 Driving to see those colors is fun, but to really experience their magic, a train ride is the way to go.
-Across America, there are some spectacular railroad trips to see the fall foliage, from the famous New England autumn landscapes to more underrated fall destinations like Colorado and Tennessee.
-Here are the 12 best scenic train trips in the US you need to hitch a ride on this fall.
+Across the United States, there are some spectacular train rides to see autumn colors, from the famous fall foliage in New England to more underrated fall destinations like Colorado, Alaska, and Tennessee.
+Here are the 16 most scenic fall foliage train rides in the US to hitch a ride on.

-This trip rumbles through New York’s High Peaks region, into Central New York, and on to Utica, past some of the most colorful leaves in the Empire State.
+This trip with Adirondack Railroad rumbles through New York’s High Peaks region, into Central New York, and on to Utica, past some of the most colorful leaves in the Empire State.
 The railroad is also partnered with rafting companies, hiking guides, and bike rentals so you can experience the colors up close once you disembark.
-You can also take a fall beer- and wine-tasting ride this year, tasting some of the best drinks from the region as you watch the changing trees speed by.
+Look out for Adirondack Railroad’s offers of fall beer- and wine-tasting rides during which you can taste some of the best drinks from the region as you watch the changing trees speed by.

-This old cog railroad has been going through the mountains of New Hampshire for 144 years, taking visitors to the treacherous summit of Mt.
-Washington via one of the most scenic train rides in the country.
-The charming wood cars chug up to the highest point in the northeast, a three-hour round trip that spends an hour at the top to take in the views over seemingly all of New England.
-The tableau of oranges, yellows, and deep reds below might be the most impressive end sight of any ride on this list.
+This old cog railroad has been going through the mountains of New Hampshire for more than 150 years, taking visitors to the treacherous summit of Mt.
+Washington via one of the most scenic fall foliage train rides in the country.
+The charming wood cars of the Mount Washington Cog Railway chug up to the highest point in the northeast, a three-hour round trip that spends an hour at the top to take in the views over seemingly all of New England.
+The tableau of oranges, yellows, and deep reds below might be the most impressive sight of any ride on this list.

 The Blue Mountains are grossly misnamed during the fall as the normally dark hills turn bright colors in September and October.
 This 26-mile train ride from Blue Ridge to the Georgia-Tennessee border is the best way to enjoy it, with a few hours to stop in the towns of McCaysville, Georgia, and Copperhill, Tennessee.
 Enjoy the crisp fall air from an outdoor car, as you pass through the Chattahoochee National Forest along the Toccoa River.